Levees

 Background

-The ILMRIA Levees Intermediate Remediation project is jointly funded by the Australian and South Australian governments, through the Disaster Recovery Funding Arrangements.
+The LMRIA Levees Intermediate Remediation project is jointly funded by the Australian and South Australian governments, through the Disaster Recovery Funding Arrangements.
 The project will return sections of government and privately owned levees that were significantly damaged in the 2022-23 River Murray flood event to their pre-flood height.

 Intermediate remediation works update